Frederick County Chamber of Commerce

 This category is an “open” category.
 It is intended to include a project/program not covered in any other category.

 • Describe the level of need within your organization and/or how this project will show tangible impact on your agency itself.
+In other words, what will your agency be able to accomplish as a result of a successful LOL project?
 (30%)

 • How will the LFC class members benefit by doing this project?
 (10%)

-• NPO’s capacity to manage a team of professional volunteers.
+• What is the nonprofit’s capacity to manage a team of professional volunteers?
 (10%)

 Previous Host Projects